Connect with us

 Nards Pinto: Past Game 7 pain fueled redemption run

-Nards Pinto felt that Ginebra was bound to get over the hump after getting their fair share of heartbreaks from losing in Game 7s in recent PBA conferences.
+Nards Pinto felt that Ginebra was due after suffering their fair share of heartbreaks from losing in Game 7s in recent PBA conferences.

-That’s why the veteran playmaker couldn’t be any happier that the Kings did just that toward reclaiming Commissioner’s Cup glory by ousting TNT in their winner-take-all affair, in the process ending a three-year championship drought.
+And the veteran playmaker couldn’t feel happier after the Kings achieved just that — reclaiming Commissioner’s Cup glory by ousting TNT in their winner-take-all affair, in the process ending a three-year championship drought.

-The crowd darlings have conquered all-or-nothing bouts in the past, but last season proved to be a rough one, as they lost in Game 7 twice in a row.
+The crowd darlings have conquered all-or-nothing bouts in the past, but last season proved a rough one, as they lost in Game 7 twice in a row.

-First was in the Commissioner’s Cup Finals, where Coach Tim Cone and his men fell to the Tropang 5G of Rondae Hollis-Jefferson by way of an 87-83 overtime decision in the decider–that, after owning a 3-2 lead in the series.
+First was in the Commissioner’s Cup Finals.
+Coach Tim Cone and his men fell to the Tropang 5G of Rondae Hollis-Jefferson, 87-83, in overtime in the decider — that, after owning a 3-2 lead in the series.

-It was actually the long-time rivals’ second straight Finals duel in Season 49, and they seemed bound for a trilogy, but the Barangay got booted out in the Philippine Cup semis by no less than eventual champions San Miguel Beer.
+It was actually the long-time rivals’ second straight Finals duel in Season 49.
+They seemed destined for a trilogy, but the Barangay ended up booted from the Philippine Cup semis by eventual champions San Miguel Beer.

 “Kahit hindi TNT.
 Kahit nung San Miguel; Game Seven, sobrang sakit lagi para sa amin,” reflected Pinto of those painful losses they suffered.

-But those turned out to be valuable lessons, and Ginebra put all that into good use after the traditional contenders finally solved the Game 7 riddle at the expense of a team that beat them in their last three Finals face-offs.
+But those turned out to be valuable lessons, and Ginebra put all that to good use.
+The traditional contenders finally solved the Game 7 riddle at the expense of a team that beat them in their last three Finals face-offs.

 “Siguro natuto kami, at ‘yung mga talo namin sa Game Seven, hinubog kami para ma-overcome namin ‘tong Game Seven,” said the 35-year-old.

-His second and last triple off a Stephen Holt assist proved so important, as it triggered the Kings’ 11-2 rally to end the game and clinch the crown.
+His second and final triple off a Stephen Holt assist proved important, since it triggered the Kings’ 11-2 rally to end the game and clinch the crown.

 Easily Cone’s ‘magic bunot,’ Pinto finished with six points and two rebounds, gamely stepping up to ensure that he and the locals provide ‘JB’ the support he badly needed after carrying the team on his back in Games 5 and 6.